Jorge Barredo Ferreira

 Evaluated on four programs compiled for STM32, validated against ground-truth ASan findings.
 Outperforms prior EM monitoring approaches that required labelled datasets — GAFLERNA operates entirely unsupervised, in-loop.

-Automated EM side-channel measurement framework classifying 16 firmware vulnerability types non-invasively — validated on STM32 and Raspberry Pi, without source code or debug interfaces.
+Automated EM side-channel framework classifying 16 firmware vulnerability types non-invasively — validated on STM32 and Raspberry Pi without source code or debug interfaces.

-GJALLARHORN asks: can we detect that firmware contains a vulnerability simply by observing EM emissions, without triggering the bug?
+GJALLARHORN asks: can we detect that firmware contains a vulnerability by observing EM emissions alone, without triggering the bug?
 The answer is yes — for a broad class of memory and arithmetic flaws.
-The framework automates trace acquisition, signal conditioning, time-frequency decomposition, and multi-class ML classification, distinguishing 16 distinct vulnerability categories.
+The framework automates trace acquisition, signal conditioning, time-frequency decomposition, and multi-class ML classification.

 Key insight: different flaw types produce characteristic EM signatures.
-Buffer overflows generate irregular DRAM bursts; divide-by-zero creates truncated traces; memory leaks manifest as monotonically growing heap traffic.
+Buffer overflows generate irregular DRAM bursts; divide-by-zero creates truncated traces; memory leaks manifest as monotonically growing heap traffic patterns.

-Power side-channel analysis framework for pre-deployment vulnerability detection — classifying 16 flaw classes across three hardware platforms, up to 99.69% recall, no source code required.
+Power side-channel analysis framework for pre-deployment vulnerability detection — classifying 16 distinct flaw types across three hardware platforms, up to 99.69% recall, no source code required.

 CARNYX establishes the series’ core methodology: classify which type of software vulnerability is present in running firmware using only its power consumption signature — before any crash occurs.
 A current probe on the supply rail, no firmware modification.
 An unsupervised HDBSCAN model builds a behavioural baseline; new traces are compared to detect and categorise deviations across 16 distinct flaw categories.